-"Nikita," the General said, holding the telegram in one hand, "this is very important.
-Wire at once to the ispravnik at Smolensk that no difficulties must be thrown in the way of the Englishman Mortimer.
-As soon as he's well enough, he is to be permitted to go where he will, to Moscow or elsewhere.
-But on no account must he be lost sight of for one single second, or allowed to get across the frontier out of the country."

-The chief clerk bowed.
-"It shall be attended to, excellency," he answered, all compliance.

-"And, look here," Alexis Selistoff went on, thinking it out as he spoke.
-"I shall want this fellow watched-watched, closely, discreetly, by a competent person.
+'And look here,' Alexis Selistoff went on, thinking it out as he spoke; 'I shall want this fellow watchedwatched closely, discreetly, by a competent person.
 I can't trust that meddling busybody of an inspector at Smolensk.
 He'll frighten our man, and give him warning beforehand.
 He's got no gumption.
-That's not what I

-confirmed his suslav Bazar Street-

-me from Eydtthe frontier, and

-ntirely false.
-Po475.
-He came to

-ont me my copy of

-has turned traitor.

-with him.

-Two.
-Paris."

-bell.
-The chief

-holding the teleimportant.
-Wire cleask that no diffiay of the Englishis well enough, he will, to Moscow at must be be lost or allowed to get untry."

-Il compliance.

-elistoff went on,

-I shall want this

-ely, discreetly, by

-ust that meddling

-Smolensk.
-He'll

-warning beforeThat's not what I

-want.
-We must give him, above all things, rope enough to hang himself with. . . .
+That's not what I We must give him, above all things, rope enough to hang himself with. . . .
 Nikita, you must go yourself.
 You're the man for the place.
 You've managed the business at Eydtkuhnen very well.
-You must manage this one too. . . .
-Run down to Smolensk as a commercial traveler.
+You must manage this one, too. . . .
+Run down to Smolensk as a commercial traveller.
 I'll give you a note to the inspector completely superseding him.
 Let this fellow who calls himself Mortimer have his own way in everything and do just as he likes.
 Throw dust in his eyes, and no obstacles in his path.
 Make the inspector apologize to him for needlessly annoying a British subject.
-Wait a bit; write a letter, before you go, reprimanding our ispravnik; and make the ispravnik show it to him.
-Too much zealyou know the kind of thing-diplomatic, cautious -too much misplaced zeal in interfering with subjects of friendly power.
-But don't everdo it.
-Remember, if it's Ruric Brassoff, Ruric Brassoff's a Russian, and he knows our ways; to put things too strong would only open his eyes and excite his suspicion.
+Wait a bit.
+Write a letter before you go reprimending our ispravnik. and make the ispravnik show it to him.
+Too much zeal -you know the kind of thing-diplomatic, cautious-too much misplaced zeal in interfering with subjects of a friendly Power.
+But don't overdo it.
+Remember, if its Ruric Brassoff, Ruric Brassoff's a Russian, and he knows our ways.
+To put things too strong would only open his eves and excite his suspicion.
 Let him go where he likes, but keep a close watch on him.
 Not obtrusive, don't you know.
-No soldiers dressed up in plain clothes and walking in pairs, one, two; one, two; one, two; like a regiment.
-A few picked men, all unlike, all natural.
+No soldiers dressed up in plain clothes and walking in pairs-one, two; one, two; one, twolike a regiment.
+Few picked men, all unlike, all natural.
 Don't rouse his attention.
 But, one or other of you, keep firm watch on him till he gets to Moscow.
-I'll manage about Mr. Michael Fomenko myself .- His house shall be watched too.
-We're on the point of surprising them."
+I'll manage about Michael Fomenko myself.
+His house shall be watched, too.
+We're on the point of surprising them.'

-CHAPTER XLVI.